raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The (optional) operation TLV may be followed by one or more modifier TLVs, such as the Retry Delay TLV (0), which, in error responses, indicates the time interval during which the client SHOULD NOT re-attempt a failed operation.

 Future specifications may define additional modifier TLVs.

 A Session Signaling message MUST contain at most one operation TLV.
-In most cases a Session Signaling request message contains one operation TLV, indicating the operation to be performed.
+In all cases a Session Signaling request message MUST contain exactly one operation TLV, indicating the operation to be performed.
-In many cases a Session Signaling response message contains no operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
+In some cases a Session Signaling response message MAY contain no operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
+The specification for each Session Signaling operation type determines whether a response for that operation type is required to carry the operation TLV.

+If a Session Signaling message (request or response) is received containing one or more unrecognized modifier TLVs, the unrecognized modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.

 Since the ARCOUNT field MUST be zero, a Session Signaling message MUST NOT contain an EDNS(0) option in the additional records section.